Platelet Inventory Management with Approximate Dynamic Programming: MDP Formulation

 \subsection{Dynamics}

-We assume that demand is satisfied with the oldest units available in the inventory, i.e., the allocation policy is OUFO.
+\revision{The sequence of events in each period is as follows.
+At the beginning of each period, the decision maker observes the state of the system and places an order.
+The order is then delivered and the inventory state is updated.
+Next, the demand for the period is realized and satisfied using the available inventory.} We assume that demand is satisfied with the oldest units available in the inventory, i.e., the allocation policy is OUFO.
 Further, we assume unsatisfied demand is lost, and units with remaining shelf-life of one at the end of each period are expired.

 Let the current state be $(\tau, \textbf{x})$.
 The transition probabilities under a policy $\mu$ are induced by the following equations that determine the state at the beginning of the next period $(\tau', \textbf{x}')$: